Legal disclaimer: This article is not offered as medical advice. This is a blog based on anecdotal, personal experiences and thoughts.

 To my readers of my blog:

 There are many more places online that discuss the studies with the long-term effects of modern technology.
-This blog only gives a bit of an introduction, especially for homeschooling families, to begin looking into it for your own sakes.
+My blog only gives a bit of an introduction, especially for homeschooling families, to begin looking into it.

 Updating with Links for More Info